bmenne-dspace/fmi-ls-bus/README.md

 - [FMUs exported by dSPACE SystemDesk](https://www.dspace.com/de/gmb/home/support/supvers/supverscompm/fmicompatibility/fmi-cross-check-systemdesk.cfm) (see also [FMI Compatibility of all dSPACE products](https://www.dspace.com/de/gmb/home/support/supvers/supverscompm/fmicompatibility.cfm))

+## Wireshark PlugIn

+The FMI-LS-BUS Wireshark PlugIn extends Wireshark with native support for the FMI-LS-BUS protocol, enabling users to efficiently analyze and troubleshoot FMI-LS-BUS communication within captured network traffic.

+The plugin automatically detects FMI-LS-BUS messages and decodes all protocol operations into a clear and structured representation.
+Instead of manually interpreting raw data or hexadecimal values, users are provided with a human-readable view of message contents, parameters, and status information.

 ## Copyright and License

 Code and documentation copyright (C) 2023-2026 The Modelica Association Project FMI.